MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 - Data on whether users read, forwarded, or deleted the simulation email isn't available for on-premises mailboxes.
 - The number of users who reported the simulation email isn't available for on-premises mailboxes.

+> [!TIP]
+> Other than the simulation messages being sent via the transport pipeline vs. direct injection in Microsoft 365, the training, automation, and content management experiences are the same for on-premises mailboxes.

 ### Simulation reports aren't updated immediately